AI ALERT: The Klein Law Firm Announces a Lead Plaintiff Deadline of May 3, 2022 in the Class Action Filed on Behalf of C3.ai, Inc. Shareholders

-NEW YORK , April 19, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of C3.ai, Inc. (NYSE: AI) alleging that the Company violated federal securities laws.
+NEW YORK, April 26, 2022 /PRNewswire/ -- The Klein Law Firm announces that a class action complaint has been filed on behalf of shareholders of C3.ai, Inc. (NYSE: AI) alleging that the Company violated federal securities laws.

 This lawsuit is on behalf of a class consisting of all persons and entities other than Defendants that purchased or otherwise acquired: (a) C3.ai Class A common stock pursuant and/or traceable to the documents issued in connection with the Company's initial public offering conducted on or about December 9, 2020; and/or (b) C3.ai securities between December 9, 2020 and February 15, 2022, both dates inclusive.